DaveVoorhis/Rel/_Deployment/README.txt

 use Rel -- download the following and extract it to a suitable directory on your host machine:

-   Rel3.xxx.DBMS.tar.gz

-It requires that a Java 11 runtime already be installed on the machine.
-You can download a Java runtime from https://jdk.java.net/
+   Rel3.xxx.windowsDBMS.zip      Windows 64 bit
+   Rel3.xxx.macosDBMS.tar.gz     MacOS 64 bit
+   Rel3.xxx.linuxDBMS.tar.gz     Linux 64 bit

-** To run the stand-alone Rel DBMS server from the command line:
+** To run just the stand-alone Rel DBMS server from the command line:

    RelDBMSServer

+   Note: The script file will have a .sh extension on Linux and MacOS, .cmd on Windows.

 ** To run the stand-alone command-line Rel language interpreter or server from your operating system command-line, go to the Rel folder or directory and run:

    RelDBMS

+   Note: The script file will have a .sh extension on Linux and MacOS, .cmd on Windows.

 ** The stand-alone command-line Rel language interpreter provides various options, including the option to run the server.